SK124/Insilico-Drug-Discovery-using-Deep-Learning/README.md

 ![Architecture Of MAT](https://github.com/gmum/MAT/raw/master/assets/MAT.png)

                                        Architecture Of MAT

-Once this architecture is incorporated into the model, I am planning to constrcut a web API (similar to http://chemprop.csail.mit.edu/predict) to genearete suitable drug candidates with respect a client molecule with a certain similairty(hyperparameter).
+Once this architecture is incorporated into the model, I am planning to construct a web API (similar to http://chemprop.csail.mit.edu/predict) to genearete suitable drug candidates with respect a client molecule with a certain similairty(hyperparameter).

 This project is open to further research.
 Feel free to drop your opinions and changes you feel would improve its perfomance.